GLP-1 for Weight Loss in Non-Diabetics: 2026 Guide

 Key Takeaways

-• GLP-1 medications like Wegovy are FDA-approved for weight loss in non-diabetic adults with BMI ≥30 or ≥27 with comorbidities
+• GLP-1 medications like Wegovy are FDA-approved for weight loss in non-diabetic adults with a BMI of 30 or higher, or 27 or higher with a weight-related comorbidity.

-• Non-diabetics may experience more pronounced side effects since they don't have insulin resistance to buffer GLP-1's effects
+• Non-diabetics may experience more pronounced side effects since they do not have insulin resistance to buffer GLP-1's effects.

-• Off-label use of diabetes-specific GLP-1s requires careful medical supervision
+• Off-label use of diabetes-specific GLP-1 medications requires careful medical supervision.

 Understanding the differences between diabetes-specific formulations and weight loss versions is crucial for anyone considering these treatments.
 Doctronic's expert providers can help you navigate these options safely, offering personalized guidance based on your unique health profile and weight loss goals.